-The name of Nephthys is derived from the ancient Egyptian root neb, meaning “mistress”, and hwt, “temple enclosure”.
-Thus she is the Lady of the House and the archetypal temple priestess.
+The name of Nephthys is derived from the ancient Egyptian root neb, meaning ‘mistress’, and hwt, ‘temple enclosure’.
+Thus she is the Lady of the House, the archetypal temple priestess.
 She is the principle (neter) of eternal life in transition.
 Her powers of protection are thus given to the sun barque of Ra upon entry to the Duat at dusk or twilight, at the commencement of the journey through night.

 Nephthys, as drawn by Jeff Dahl

 The words and spells of Nephthys are vital for passing safely through the gate of night to the underworld, for demons tremble in fear at her utterance.
 At dawn, Ra is greeted by Isis.
 It is said in the Pyramid Text Utterance 222, line 210,